tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   * **Answer:** Plaid is changing the way developers and consumers can get access to FinTech data.
 Not only is Plaid providing a technology platform to get access to FinTech data, but it is also providing analytic and insight products to help consumers understand their data and make data-driven decisions.

-* How glad are you that SDKs don't require users to build long, parameterized request URLs like the Python `requests` library?
+* How glad are you that SDKs don't require users to build long, parameterized request URLs, like the Python `requests` library?

-  * **Answer:** It's better to use an SDK since it eases the process of fetching data and reduces the chance of errors due to misspelling URLs or parameters used in the `requests` library.
+  * **Answer:** It's better to use an SDK, since it eases the process of fetching data and reduces the chance of errors due to misspelling URLs or parameters used in the `requests` library.

 Ask students if they have any questions before moving on.

 ---

-### 14. Students Do: Sporting Plaid—Part 2 (25 min)
+### 14. Student Do: Sporting Plaid—Part 2 (25 min)

 It's time the students donned some Plaid again, as they will be extracting financial data from the Plaid sandbox.
 To complete this assignment, students will submit requests to the Plaid API and parse JSON output.

 Communicate to students that they can work with a partner to complete the activity; however, each student will need to complete the assignment.
-If a student or team finishes early, ask if they'd be willing to conduct a dry walk-through of the solution and explain what steps were taken and why.
+If a student or team finishes early, ask if they'd be willing to conduct a dry walkthrough of the solution and explain what steps were taken, and why.

 Circulate through the room and assist while students are working.
 Students may run into difficulty parsing through multiple JSON indexes.